-410 local melt rates advect with features on the ice shelf (e.g., once formed, a transverse basal channel will continue to melt at a similar rate as it advects downstream).
-In reality, basal melt rates are likely sensitive to some combination of these two endmember scenarios.
+End member no. 2 assumes that melt-rate spatial variability is highly correlated with local ice shelf thickness gradients (and associated basal slope) so that local melt rates advect with features on the ice shelf (e.g., once formed, a transverse basal channel will continue to melt at a similar rate as it advects downstream).
+In reality, basal melt rates are likely sensitive to some combination of these two end-member scenarios.

-The methodology described in Section 3.4 provides basal melt rate estimates for each particle in a Lagrangian reference frame.
+The methodology described in Sect.
+3.4 provides basal melt-rate estimates for each particle in a Lagrangian reference frame.
 For subsequent analysis on a regular grid, we must remap these observations into a common, global Eulerian reference frame.
-415 This step is complicated by the fact that the long time intervals between DEM observations (~2 years) and high advection rates (~4 km/yr) on the main PIG ice shelf result in particle path lengths (~8 km) that greatly exceed the input DEM grid cell size and the desired melt rate grid cell size (256 m).
-To address this issue and to evaluate the two basal melt rate end-member scenarios, we developed two approaches to work with basal melt rates from Lagrangian Dh/Dt measurements in an Eulerian reference frame: "along-flow distribution" and "initial-pixel" (Figure 7).
+This step is complicated by the fact that the long time intervals between DEM observations (~ 2 years) and high advection rates (~ 4 km yr-1) on the main PIG ice shelf result in particle path lengths (~ 8 km) that greatly exceed the input DEM grid cell size and the desired melt-rate grid cell size (256 m).
+To address this issue and to evaluate the two basal melt-rate end-member scenarios, we developed two approaches to work with basal melt rates from Lagrangian Dh/Dt measurements in an Eulerian reference frame: along-flow distribution and initial-pixel approaches (Fig. 7).

-420 3.5.1 Along-flow distribution
+3.5.1 Along-flow distribution approach

-The "along-flow distribution" approach partitions observed particle basal melt rates (Section 3.4) evenly across each path, and computes statistics for each cell in a fixed Eulerian grid using all paths that pass through that cell (Figure 7).
-This approach potentially provides a more realistic map of the melt rate "field" (end member #1), but it effectively smooths basal melt rate estimates in the along-flow direction, especially for longer path lengths.
-This leads to reduced resolving power for local basal

-425 melt rate spatial variability (end member #2), especially for features with transverse orientation (e.g. transverse channels/keels, rifts).
+The along-flow distribution approach partitions observed particle basal melt rates (Sect.
+3.4) evenly across each path, and computes statistics for each cell in a fixed Eulerian grid using all paths that pass through that cell (Fig. 7).
+This approach potentially provides a more realistic map of the meltrate field (end member no. 1), but it effectively smooths basal melt-rate estimates in the along-flow direction, especially for longer path lengths.
+This leads to reduced resolving power for local basal melt-rate spatial variability (end member no. 2), especially for features (e.g., transverse channels, keels, and rifts) with transverse orientation.

-The path history of all valid particles for a particular DEM_i - DEM_j combination is reduced to identify a unique set of occupied grid cells in the global Eulerian reference frame.
-For each particle path, basal melt rate \dot{b} is calculated as described in Section 3.4 and these values are distributed evenly along encountered cells.
-This procedure yields a spatially variable particle count

-430 within each cell in the global Eulerian coordinate system; only one particle will pass through a cell on the upstream edge of the domain, while \sim 10-100 particles could pass through a cell near the center of the domain over the full Dt interval.
-We then compute the median and NMAD for each cell (Figure 7).
+The path history of all valid particles for a particular DEM_i-DEM_j combination is reduced to identify a unique set of occupied grid cells in the global Eulerian reference frame.
+For each particle path, basal melt-rate \dot{b} is calculated as described in Sect.
+3.4 and these values are distributed evenly along encountered cells.
+This procedure yields a spatially variable particle count within each cell in the global Eulerian coordinate system; only one particle will pass through a cell on the upstream edge of the domain, while ~ 10-100 particles could pass through a cell near the center of the domain over the full Dt interval.
+We then compute the median and NMAD for each cell (Fig. 7).
 This approach reduces noise and provides metrics to evaluate variance and uncertainty in derived basal melt rates.

-3.5.2 Initial-pixel
+3.5.2 Initial-pixel approach